-The Island of Newfoundland is about 300 miles in length, from north to south; and of the mean breadth of 200 miles from east to west. is about 1.000 miles, and its area 36.000 square It has a surface of upwards of 23,000,000 of acres, or 3,000,000 of acres more than Ireland; but deducting the area of the large lakes of the interior, it may be said, perhaps, to be about equal to that of Ireland, or 20,000,000 of acres. is a broken and irregular triangle, of which the base is to the south, running east and west, and the Island gradually grows narrower till it reaches its The western coast is the most apex on the north. regular and continuous, though that is much broken; the eastern coast is most irregular, being full of deep bays and inlets of great extent.
-Indeed the whole margin of the Island is full of estuaries, indentations, Coming from Cape Race on the southern coast, and going northward up the eastern shore, there are the fine Bays of Conception, Trinity, and Bonavista.
+The Island of Newfoundland is about 300 miles in length, from north to south; and of the mean breadth of 200 miles from east to west.
+Its circuit is about 1,000 miles, and its area 36,000 square miles.
+It has a surface of upwards of 23,000,000 of acres, or 3,000,000 of acres more than Ireland: but deducting the area of the large lakes of the interior, it may be said, perhaps, to be about equal to that of Ireland, or 20,000,000 of acres.
+Its shape is a broken and irregular triangle, of which the base is to the south, running east and west, and the Island gradually grows narrower till it reaches its apex on the north.
+The western coast is the most regular and continuous, though that is much broken; the eastern coast is most irregular, being full of deep bays and inlets of great extent.
+Indeed the whole margin of the Island is full of estuaries, indentations, and creeks.
+Coming from Cape Race on the southern coast, and going northward up the eastern shore, there are the fine Bays of Conception, Trinity, and Bonavista.
 Passing on to the west, there are the Bays of Exploits, Notre Dame, and White Bay;